dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/input-masked/info.md

 </Provider>
 ```

-In order to remove a decimal limit, you can send in `null` and allow decimals with `allowDecimal`:
+To remove a decimal limit, you can send in `null` and allow decimals with `allowDecimal`:

 ```jsx
 <InputMasked